-50/50 Custody Schedules for Smart Parents Who Want to Share Parenting Time
+50/50 Custody Schedules for Parents Who Want to Share Parenting Time

 A 50/50 custody schedule, sometimes called a "joint physical custody" schedule, refers to a parenting plan in which parents have equal time with their children.
-The children will spend approximately half of their time living with one parent and the other half living with the other parent.
+The children spend 50% of their time living with one parent and 50% living with the other.

-Some parents use the words 50/50 custody schedule and joint physical custody as if they mean the same thing.
+Some parents use the words 50/50 custody schedule and joint physical custody to mean the same thing.
 However, they are not.
 50/50 is specific.
 It means equal time.
 Joint physical custody can be less than 50/50 parenting time.

-There are different ways parents can structure a 50/50 custody schedule, depending on the family's needs and circumstances.
+Parents can structure a 50/50 custody schedule differently, depending on the family's needs and circumstances.
+The focus should remain on the child or children's best interest.

 Alternating weeks custody schedule

 Alternating weeks is a 50/50 custody schedule where the child or children spend one week with one parent and the following week with the other.
-It is straightforward and easy to follow, but it may not work well for families with young children.
+It is straightforward to follow but may not work well for families with young children.

-An alternating week schedule (also called a week-on and week-off) is convenient.
-There is only one exchange of the children and each parent has significant, consecutive time with the children.
+An alternating week schedule (a week-on and week-off) is convenient.
+There is only one exchange of the children, and each parent has significant, consecutive time with the children.

 Some parents do not like an entire week away from their child.
-Thus it is common to have a dinner visit with the non-custodial parent in the middle of the week, like a Wednesday.
+Thus, it is common to have a dinner visit with the non-custodial parent in the middle of the week, like a Wednesday.
+That mid-week visit may be an overnight.
 It is also common for the other parent (the one who does not have the children for a week) to have scheduled phone or virtual contact with them so the children.

 2-2-3 custody schedule

-A 2-2-3 is a 50/50 custody schedule in which the child or children spend two consecutive days with one parent, two consecutive days with the other parent, and then three consecutive days (usually the weekend) with the first parent.
+A 2-2-3 is a 50/50 custody schedule in which the child or children spend two consecutive days with one parent, two days with the other parent, and three days (usually the weekend) with the first parent.
 This schedule alternates back and forth between the two parents each week.

 For example, the child or children may spend Monday through a Wednesday exchange with one parent, Wednesday through a Friday exchange with the other parent, and then Friday, Saturday, and Sunday with the first parent.
 The following week, the schedule reverses.

 A 2-2-3 custody schedule avoids the significant time away from each parent, but there are more custodial exchanges.
-It is more suitable for younger children where the priority in the 50/50 custody schedule is avoiding too much time away from either parent.
+Additional custody exchanges are challenging for mid to high-conflict parents.
+It is more suitable for younger children, where the priority in the 50/50 custody schedule is to avoid too much time away from either parent.

 2-2-5 schedule